Evaluation Tools

 In order to achieve the Most Economically Advantageous Tender (MEAT) you can select from several costing models to support your procurement exercise.
 This ensures that the evaluation is more than simply a “price for price” comparison.

 It is important to differentiate between whole life costing and lifecycle costing.
+Further helpful information can be found in Additional Resources.

 Focuses on social and environmental impact rather than cost.